Diariatou-s/python_article/Regular_Expressions.md

 ###  4.2. <a name='left-to-right'></a>Left to right

 Pattern and text are evaluated left to right.
 Left most pattern is attempted first and gradually moves right to attempt other patterns.
 When left most pattern is not viable, other patterns are evaluated.
 Regex engine uses backtracking to evaluate other paths.
-The efficient way to do it is to write mor eprecise patterns first then followed by more generic ones.
+The efficient way to do it is to write more precise patterns first then followed by more generic ones.

 ###  4.3. <a name='greedy-and-lazy'></a>Greedy and Lazy